JoniColeman/gwas_scripts/README.md

 --make-bed \
 --out  $root_hw_dropped
 ```
+NB: in case-control datasets, the default behaviour of hwe is to work on controls only

 #####Prune data file for linkage disequilibrium

-Using a window of 1500 variants and a shift of 150 variants between windows, with an r2 cut-off of 0.2
+_Using a window of 1500 variants and a shift of 150 variants between windows, with an r2 cut-off of 0.2:_

 ```{PLINK}
 $plink \